typeplate/typeplate.github.io/README.md

 ###&sect; Installation via ``.css``

 If the Sass version isn't your cup of tea, we've provided a CSS version.
-Simply place the contents of ``typeplate.css`` inside your project's stylesheet in the order specified from the example above.
+Simply place the contents of ``typeplate-unminified.css`` inside your project's stylesheet in the order specified from the example above.

 ###&sect; Installation via Bower

 Yup that&rsquo;s right!
 We&rsquo;re in the bower package registry.
-Simply run ``bower install typeplate`` for the Sass version or ``bower install typeplate`` for the CSS version and watch the magic happen.
+Simply run ``bower install typeplate`` for the Sass version or ``bower install typeplate`` and watch the magic happen.
 This is an example of how to include either version in your project:

 	@import "compass";
 	@import "[your_project_path]/reset";